Leila Philip Explained

 Philip has taught writing and literature at Princeton University, Columbia University, Emerson College, Colgate University,[3] Vassar College, and at the Ohio University as the James Thurber Writer in Residence.[4]
 In 2004 she joined College of the Holy Cross' English department where she teaches creative writing and literature in the Creative Writing Program and the Environmental Studies Program.[5]

 Philip has taught at writing conferences and low residency MFA Programs including Stonecoast,[6] The Chenango Valley Writers Conference,[7] and Fairfield University.[8]
-Since 2010, she has taught at the MFA Program at Ashland University[9]
+Since 2010, she has taught at the MFA Program at Ashland University.[9]

 Bibliography

 A collaboration between Leila Philip and her partner Garth Evans.[11]
-100% of the purchase price have been donated to environmental stewardship.[12]

 One woman's journey to uncover her family's history and understand the ties that bind us to a particular place.[12]
 [13]